Youth Challenge International (Canada): Procedure

-The ideal YCI volunteer candidate is aged 18–35, interested in international youth development, motivated to make positive change, seeking an international team-based experience and available for 5 to 12 weeks.
+The ideal YCI volunteer candidate is aged 18–35, interested in international youth development, motivated to make positive change, seeking an international team-based experience, and available for 5 to 12 weeks.
 Since there are programs throughout the year, volunteers have different options in terms of dates.
 YCI programs are structured to be team-based; youth volunteers will live and work with fellow Canadian youth or youth from their host countries.

 A main component of YCI is selecting individuals to volunteer overseas on various projects.
 Although the process is not competitive, volunteers are selected on their own merits.
 Past travel, work, education, volunteer experience as well as skills and interests are taken into consideration when deciding where to place an individual.
-Candidates must undergo a phone interview, during which an YCI Volunteer Program staff member will help the candidate to determine which country he or she is best suited for.
+Candidates must undergo a phone interview, during which a YCI Volunteer Program staff member will help the candidate to determine which country he or she is best suited for.
 There is both a pre-departure learning curriculum and in-country orientation to help prepare and equip volunteers with the necessary tools and skills to complete successful placements.